perrette/dimarray/README.rst

 names and axis values instead of axis rank and position of elements along an axis is a strong feature of `dimarray`.
 This applies for instance to along-axis operation, `take` and `put` methods, or reshaping operations.
+Additionally, `dimarray` is to my knowledge the only package supporting automatic dimension broadcasting for any two operands.
+This has proven useful to write pretty generic code with array of various shape which all share a few dimensions `time`, `lon`, `lat`, `model`, `scenario`, `sample`, `percentile` and so on.

 - **iris**
     ...looks like a very powerful package to manipulate geospatial data with